sunpy/sunpy/doc/source/guide/vso.rst

 Having located the data you want, you can download it using the following command:

     >>>> res = client.get(qr, path = '/Users/ireland/Desktop/Data/{file}.fits')

+This downloads the query results into the directory /Users/ireland/Dekstop/Data naming downloaded file with the filename '{file}' obtained from the VSO , and appended with the suffix '.fits'.

-The "{file}" option uses the file name obtained by the VSO for each file.
+The '{file}' option uses the file name obtained by the VSO for each file.
+You can also use other properties of the query return to define the path where the data is saved.
+For example,